kenjimattos/kenjimattos/README.md

 ---

-I ship complete products in **React, Next.js, TypeScript and Node.js**, with **generative AI in production** — LLMs wired into the product through the API, from the prompt to the error handling, an MCP server with its own authorization layer that a team queries every day, and LLM-driven code review in CI.
+I ship complete products in **React, Next.js, TypeScript and Node.js**, with **generative AI in production** — LLMs wired into the product through the API, from the prompt to the error handling, and an MCP server with its own authorization layer that a team queries every day.

 I am an economist by training, with 7 years in corporate financial planning before engineering.
 That is why I model the business rules before writing the solution, and why I gravitate towards systems where the logic is the hard part: access control, medical staffing, socioeconomic indicators.